 That’s right, I’m talking about Queer As Folk, the American airing from 2001-2005.
-Yes, the series doesn’t deal with people people Yes, it was biphobic.
+Yes, the series doesn’t deal with with people of color.
+Yes, it was biphobic.
 Yes, trans people were caricaturized.
 For it’s day, though, it was still ground-breaking.
 People recovering and surviving with HIV.
 Some gays were players, but others wanted a “heteronormative” relationship.
 May-December relationships.
 Gay bashing.
 Interreligious relationships.
 Showing how some families were immediately supportive, others not come around, while other families take a while but come to at least tolerate on some level their kid will always be gay, will have issues with legal and familial arrangements (like wills and torts, adoption was actively being ban at the time).
 And the characters came from a variety of socioeconomic backgrounds, to show we weren’t all “affluent”.

 I never saw The L Word, because of how it oversimplified lesbianism; Daniela Sea’s character wasn’t enough for me to want to watch it.